2. Set up Linodes

 Regions

-2. Create the primary
+2. Create and configure the primary instance

 Install a LAMP stack on your primary